mgenware/qing-dialog-component/README.md

 // A group of builtin dialog icons. export type DialogIconType = 'error' | 'success' | 'warning';

+// The dialog component accepts an array of buttons, each can be a
+// preset `PresetButtonType` or a more customized `DialogButton`
+// (see type definition below). export type DialogButtonType = PresetButtonType | DialogButton;

+// Contains information on how `isOpenChanged` event is triggered. export interface IsOpenChangedArgs {
+  isOpen?: boolean;
+  button?: DialogButton;
+}

 // Dialog component: <qing-dialog>
 class QingDialog {
   // Indicates whether the dialog is visible.